HudsWilSu/Subsynth/README.md

 - Clone repo
 - Open the `.jucer` file with the Projucer
 - Export files and launch IDE from inside Projucer - compatible with Visual Studio (Windows), XCode (MacOS) and Linux
-- Build (if building on a Mac, see below for further details)
+- Build

+> **_NOTE:_** We tested and built this app primarily as a standalone plugin, but it can also be built as a VST3 or AU (MacOS only) plug-in.
+See below for details on build instructions for each platform.

 ## Run